finalfantasyfan87/cityofchicagoemployeedata/README.md

 # cityofchicagoemployeedata
-My API consumes Chicago of Chicago data.
+My API consumes Chicago of Chicago data regarding real City Of Chicago employees.
+I save the data via my API to a MongoDB collection named: cityChicagoEmployees.his collection has 1000 records of the original dataset.
+I use Spring Data Mongo Repository to query my records.
 The API is deployed to the cloud via Heroku.

 Get All Employees:
 https://cityofchicagodata.herokuapp.com/employees